metal3-io/metal3-io.github.io/_posts/2022-07-08-One_cluster_multiple_providers.md

 It would be nice if it was possible to do it in a more generic way though, similar to how the Kubeadm control plane provider is used by almost all infrastructure providers.

 To summarize, there is already some support for mixed clusters with multiple providers.
-However, there are some issues that makes it unnecessarily awkward.
+However, there are some issues that make it unnecessarily awkward.
 Two things that could be improved in the cluster API would be the following:

 1. Make the `cluster.infrastructureRef` into a list to allow multiple infrastructure providers to be registered.